 It covers Demographic and Socio-Economic Trends, population, basic health, major influences on health such as Employment, Lifestyle and major chronic diseases including heart, cancer and lifestyle disorders.
 Other areas will be added and updated when time and budgets allow.

-The European Institute of Women’s Health presents this Audit on cervical cancer screening throughout the enlarged European Union as our contribution to the debate around the draft EU Recommendation on Cancer Screening, due to be adopted by the European Commission in 2003.
-While the EU Recommendation is designed to promote quality screening in all cancers, this Audit focuses on cervical cancer, because the EIWH is convinced that national programmes coupled with the introduction of the latest in screening technologies, notably HPV testing, would not only consolidate the successes of the Pap smear, but could make a significant contribution to eliminating this virally-induced and slow-growing disease.
+The European Institute of Women’s Health presents this audit on cervical cancer screening throughout the enlarged European Union as our contribution to the debate around the draft EU Recommendation on Cancer Screening, due to be adopted by the European Commission in 2003.
+While the EU Recommendation is designed to promote quality screening in all cancers, this audit focuses on cervical cancer.
+The EIWH is convinced that national programmes coupled with the introduction of the latest in screening technologies, notably HPV testing, would not only consolidate the successes of the Pap smear, but could make a significant contribution to eliminating this virally-induced and slow-growing disease.

 Health decisions place them in a vulnerable position in which we must take risks without any certainty of outcome.
 This is true regardless of one’s educational level, culture or social status.
-Health literacy is not a safeguard against this uncertainty.
-However, it may help people navigate health and health care with a better understanding of potential consequences: a map and a compass on a difficult and unpredictable journey.
+Health literacy may help people navigate health and health care with a better understanding of potential consequences: a map and a compass on a difficult and unpredictable journey.

-The European Institute of Women’s Health, along with the European Men’s Health Forum and Alliance for Health and the Future, co-authored a report on health literacy.
+The European Institute of Women’s Health, along with the European Men’s Health Forum and Alliance for Health and the Future, co-authored this report on health literacy.

-This country specific report is part of an EU Project aiming to lay the groundwork for the development of a European instrument for the gender-sensitive assessment of biomedical research protocols.
+This report is specific to Ireland and is part of an EU Project aiming to lay the groundwork for the development of a European instrument for the gender-sensitive assessment of biomedical research protocols.
 Five member States took part in the project, and carried out research in their respective countries examining the opportunities to integrate the gender perspective into the ethical review processes.